Kurdish violence undermines Turkey's stance on Syria

 “The Turkish government doesn’t have its own policy in Syria, Western countries do, and the AK Party acts like their spare wheel,” said Ilker Yucel, president of the Turkish Youth Association, who took part in the demonstration in Antakya.

-Taken together, rising public skepticism at home and a lack of consensus abroad could lead the Turkish government to tone down its rhetoric on Syria, Ulgen said.
+Taken together, rising public scepticism at home and a lack of consensus abroad could lead the Turkish government to tone down its rhetoric on Syria, Ulgen said.

 “UNCOMFORTABLE POSITION”